2 Days Itinerary in Kyoto

 After Fushimi Inari Taisha Shrine, let’s head up north to the most attractive neighbourhood in Kyoto, Higashiyama District (東山).

-The first stop is Kiyomizudera Temple (清水寺), one of the most spectacular historic monuments in Kyoto which should be on every first time visitor’s itinerary.
-The Buddhist temple offers spectacular scenery of the main hall with the large wooden terrace surrounded by trees.
-The temple is especially popular during the autumn leaves season as if it stands above the sea of red and orange maple leaves.
+The first stop is Kiyomizudera Temple (清水寺), one of the most spectacular historic monuments in Kyoto, which should be on every first-time visitor’s itinerary.
+The Buddhist temple offers spectacular scenery of the main hall with a large wooden terrace surrounded by trees.
+The temple is especially popular during the autumn leaves season, as if it stands above the sea of red and orange maple leaves.

-After visiting Kiyomizudera Temple, let’s walk down the charming streets of Higashiyama District, the well-preserved historic districts in Kyoto.
+After visiting Kiyomizudera Temple, let’s walk down the charming streets of Higashiyama District, a well-preserved historic district in Kyoto.

-Two most iconic streets in Higashiyama District is Ninenzaka (二年坂) and Sannenzaka (三年坂), stone-paved streets are lined with shops, restaurants and cafes in traditional wooden buildings.
-I’d recommend you to do some souvenir shops around this area!
+The two most iconic streets in the Higashiyama District are Ninenzaka (二年坂) and Sannenzaka (三年坂), stone-paved streets lined with shops, restaurants, and cafes in traditional wooden buildings.
+I’d recommend you visit some souvenir shops around this area!

-If you feel hungry, I’d suggest you to take a lunch break here as numbers of dining options are available!
+If you feel hungry, I’d suggest you take a lunch break here as a number of dining options are available!

-Nanzenji Temple (南禅寺) is a large temple complex consisting of numbers of magnificent historic buildings and monuments.
-It’s a popular spot for autumn leaves viewing.
+Nanzenji Temple (南禅寺) is a large temple complex consisting of numerous magnificent historic buildings and monuments.
+It’s a popular spot for viewing autumn leaves.

-Ginkakuji Temple is a temple with a beautiful halls and Japanese gardens.
-There is also an amazing hill-top view spot where you can see the entire temple site and the city.
+Ginkakuji Temple is a temple with beautiful halls and Japanese gardens.
+There is also an amazing hilltop view spot where you can see the entire temple site and the city.

-After a long day of sightseeing, you may wanna head back to your hotel for a rest for a couple of hours, or I’d also recommend you to go by the Kamogawa River where numbers of riverside cafes offering a pleasant scenery can be found.
+After a long day of sightseeing, you may wanna head back to your hotel for a rest for a couple of hours, or I’d also recommend you go to the Kamogawa River, where a number of riverside cafes offering a pleasant scenery can be found.

-If you are up for drinking or night-out, I’d recommend you to head to Pontocho Alley, an atmospheric dining street filled with Izakaya bars and restaurants.
+If you are up for drinking or a night out, I’d recommend you to head to Pontocho Alley, an atmospheric dining street filled with Izakaya bars and restaurants.

-Or Gion (祇園) area where you can experience the high-end traditional entertainments presented by Geisha and Maiko girls.
+Or the Gion (祇園) area, where you can experience the high-end traditional entertainments presented by Geisha and Maiko girls.

 To find more great drinking spots in Kyoto, please check the link below: